onibrow/arg-ecg/README.md

 [More SPI stuff](https://www.element14.com/community/thread/46120/l/adas1000-interfacing-by-arduino-uno?displayFullThread=true)

+### ADAS1000

+SPI communication details

+* Clock Polarity: Idle HIGH
+* Clock Phase: Data is clocked into ADAS during the rising edges of SCLK, and shifted out (to be read) on falling edges of SCLK

 ## Flashing

 There is a good chip that supposedly integrated many of the function we need on a single module: the [CC3200MOD](http://www.ti.com/product/CC3200MOD/samplebuy).
 [Here](https://e2e.ti.com/support/wireless_connectivity/simplelink_wifi_cc31xx_cc32xx/f/968/t/514171?Questions-about-how-to-program-a-CC3200-based-custom-board) is a forumn post that answers how to flash the chip.